-An eligible employee may schedule the vacation portion of the benefit one (1) day at a time or as a unit, subject to the approval of the department head.
+An eligible employee may schedule the vacation portion of the benefit one (1) day at a time or as a unit as regularly scheduled hours for that day, subject to the approval of the department head.

 If an employee has compensation credits remaining in June (at the end of the fiscal year), the employee may request payment for the balance.
 The employee must include the remaining compensation credit hours on a timecard during a pay period that will result in a paycheck dated no later than the end of the fiscal year in which the compensation credit was accrued.